hapijs/hapi/docs/Reference.md

                       "send response" step, skipping all other steps in between, and using the `exit` value as the new response. `exit` can be any result value accepted by [`reply()`](#replyresult).

-    - `payload` - determines how the request payload is processed. `payload` can be assigned a string with the parsing mode directly (e.g. `'parse'`) which will use the default values of the other settings, or an object with the following:
+    - `payload` - determines how the request payload is processed:
         - `mode` - the parsing mode.
 Defaults to `'parse'` if `validate.payload` is set or when `method` is `'POST'`, `'PUT'` or `'PATCH'`, otherwise `'stream'`.
 Payload processing is configured using the server [`payload`](#server.config.payload) configuration.
           Options are: